Rush Limbaugh here once again under fire from the EIB Southern Command, the well-fortified, defended, and secured EIB Southern Command.

 Show them how much you really care.

-This week an unflattering picture of Senator Clinton appeared on the Drudge Report website, prompting conservative radio host Rush Limbaugh to ask whether America wanted to actually watch a woman get older before their eyes on a daily basis.
+This week, an unflattering picture of Senator Clinton appeared on the Drudge Report website, prompting conservative radio host Rush Limbaugh to ask whether America wanted to actually watch a woman get older before their eyes on a daily basis.

-Well, she doesn't need to cry in order to abort a picture like that.
+Well, you know, Hillary may need to soften her image, but she doesn't need to cry in order to avoid a picture like that.

-In fact, she better not cry.
+In fact, she better not cry because stereotypes are already setting in.

 That's why you have that picture.

-And yet this is a stereotype.
+And yet, this is a stereotype.

 Men are crying already.

-Well, is there a so there is a double standard?
+So there is a double standard.

 Don't give me that.